Lead and assistant camp instructors for summer

 • Oversee safety of students, staff, and wilderness during programs.

-• Attend one weekly paid meeting with all HNS staff on Mondays from 3:30-5:00
+• Attend paid meetings with all Human Nature School staff

 • Collaborate with Camp Director and other instructors to plan and implement child-led, nature-based instruction

-• Liaison with parents when needed before and after class
+• Liaison with parents when needed before and after camp

-• Write Story of the Day or assist Camp Director with the camp summary of the day
+• Write Story of the Day to share with the families (Summary of Activities)

 • Most importantly, get to know the children.
 Enjoy your time with them, discover wonderful things together, laugh, play, and help enrich connections!